zxc916684603/ecs/intl.en-US/Tutorials/Build a Magento website on ECS.md

 Step 5: Test the installation.

-**Step 1.
-Install LAMP \(Linux, Apache, MySQL, and PHP\) on ECS**
+**Step 1: Install LAMP \(Linux, Apache, MySQL, and PHP\) on ECS**

 This section describes how to manually install the LAMP platform.
-You can also start the ECS instance directly from the [cloud market](https://marketplace.alibabacloud.com/)by purchasing LAMP images so that you can quickly build a website.
+You can also start the ECS instance directly from the [cloud market](https://partners-intl.aliyun.com/marketplace/vodafone/) by purchasing LAMP images so that you can quickly build a website.

 1. Connect to the ECS instance and install Apache and MySQL.

     ```
     # yum -y update
     # yum -y install httpd
     # rpm -Uvh http://dev.mysql.com/get/mysql57-community-release-el7-8.noarch.rpm